 - Life insurance: If your employee dies, this benefit will provide financial payments to the employee's named beneficiaries; these benefits can help that person's family to cover funeral costs and ongoing living expenses.
 Some policies even offer you, the employer, compensation for the death of a key employee.

-- Disability insurance: You can choose to offer short term and/or long term disability insurance.
-In the event that your employee is injured or has a lengthy illness, this benefit provides payment during the period of time your employee cannot work.
+- Disability insurance: You can choose to offer short-term and/or long-term disability insurance.
+In the event that your employee is injured or has a lengthy illness, this benefit provides payment during the period when your employee cannot work.

 How Can I Save on Business Insurance in Arkansas?

 The quotes you will receive for the business insurance policies you need will vary from one Arkansas insurance company to another.
 The amount of coverage you need, how many people you employ, your annual revenues, your risks, and a host of other factors will determine the quotes you see for annual insurance premiums.